 Global HR Compliance in Greece

-If you hire international workforce, or plan to hire, then Hiring and Firing Workforce in Greece Guide below will help you understand the nuances of labor legislation in the country.
+If you plan to hire an international workforce, then the Global HR Compliance in Greece Guide will help you understand the nuances of labor legislation in the country.

 There are two main reasons for companies hiring foreign workforce:

-If you need to hire foreign workforce in Greece so you can expand there, then our Global Employer of Record solution may be of help.
+If you need to hire a foreign workforce in Greece to expand there, then our Global Employer of Record solution may help.
 We help you legally hire and reward your foreign workforce by making them employees via a global employment outsourcing service.
-This is simple as employ your in-house workforce with the only difference that workers can live anywhere in the world and Acumen International would be their legal employer on your behalf.
+This is simple as employing your in-house workforce with the only difference that workers can live anywhere in the world, and Acumen International would be their legal employer on your behalf.
 This means we would bear all employment risks, not you.
-Also, we manage bonuses, vacations, sick leave and can rent the office and a car for your foreign sales representatives if that is what you need.
+Also, we manage bonuses, vacations, and sick leave and can rent the office and a car for your foreign sales representatives if that is what you need.

 With our knowledge and deep understanding of local nuances, you easily satisfy your need for skilled professionals in your global industry.
-With our qualified local partners, you can trust that your global workforce satisfies all local tax, social security, and immigration requirements in Greece.
+With our qualified local partners, you can trust that your global workforcemeetss all local tax, social security, and immigration requirements in Greece.

 See the guide below for a general overview of labor rules and regulations in Greece.
 Or contact us if you need to employ workers in Greece or would like to get more details.

-The employment contract in Greece is for an indefinite period of time.
+The employment contract in Greece is for an indefinite period.
 An employment contract is concluded by an offer from the employer and its acceptance from the employee.

 The employment agreement must be in writing.
-In case it is concluded orally, it is still binding on the employer, who may be subject to sanctions for not observing the relevant legal requirements
+If it is concluded orally, it is still binding on the employer, who may be subject to sanctions for not observing the relevant legal requirements.

-These are freely agreed upon, subject to the condition that the meaning of ‘fixed term’ must not be abusively adopted by an employer who in reality intends to cover his or her permanent needs.
-A fixed-term contract ends when the contractual term expires or when the contractual work agreed upon is completed
+These are freely agreed upon, subject to the condition that the meaning of ‘fixed term’ must not be abusively adopted by an employer who intends to cover their permanent needs.
+A fixed-term contract ends when the contractual term expires or when the agreed upon work is completed.

-Successive’ contracts or labor relations are the fixed-term contracts or labor relations between the same employer and the same employee, with the same or resembling terms of employment and an interval of no more than 45 calendar days.
+Successive’ contracts or labor relations are fixed-term contracts or labor relations between the same employer and employee, with the same or resembling terms of employment and an interval of no more than 45 calendar days.

-The procedure for terminating the employment contract depends on the type of employment contract, i.e., whether it is a contact for a fixed or an indefinite term and who (the employer or employee) terminates the contract.
+Terminating the employment contract depends on the type of employment contract, i.e., whether it is a contract for a fixed or an indefinite term, and who (the employer or employee) terminates the contract.
 Contracts for an indefinite term can be terminated at any time, unilaterally by either party, with or without prior notice, but always with a severance payment if the employer is the party that initiates termination.
-Severance is always due; otherwise the termination is considered null and void.
+Severance is always due; otherwise, the termination is considered null and void.
+If the employee has been working in the company for fewer than two months, termination of the employment contract does not require any severance payment.
 The only exception the law allows for non-payment of severance is if the employer has filed criminal charges against the employee.
-If the employee has been working in the company for fewer than two months, termination of the employment contract does not require any severance payment.

-After the first 12 months the employee cannot be terminated without prior written notice from the employer, which will take effect from the day after the employee is notified.
+After the first 12 months, the employee cannot be terminated without prior written notice from the employer, which will take effect from the day the employee is notified.

-These provisions apply for all forms of dismissals, including collective dismissals for employees that are not workers.
+These provisions apply to all forms of dismissals, including collective dismissals for employees that are not workers.
 Terminating workers doesn’t require any notice.
-A fixed-term contract can be terminated by the employee or the employer before the end date immediately without notice period for a ‘Significant reason’.
-Significant reason includes events during the employer employee relation which make it impossible to continue the agreement in good faith.
-If a significant reason exists, the employer is not obliged to pay compensation.
-Furthermore, a fixed-term employment contract, which includes a term for early termination in accordance with requires severance calculation is automatically converted into an indefinite-term employment contract upon termination.
+A fixed-term contract can be terminated by the employee or the employer immediately before the end date without notice for a ‘Significant reason.’
+Significant reason includes events during the employer-employee relationship which make it impossible to continue the agreement in good faith.
+If a considerable reason exists, the employer is not obliged to pay compensation.
+Furthermore, a fixed-term employment contract, which includes a term for early termination following required severance calculation, is automatically converted into an indefinite-term employment contract upon termination.

 The employer is required to have a valid, non-abusive reason for termination.
 However, the law provides for three cases in which the employer is not obliged to pay severance indemnity upon termination, even after the lapse of the statutory probation period.

 An alternative to the unilateral termination of employees is the execution of mutual separation agreements.
-From a legal perspective, this is the safest option as it protects the employer from the potential risk of invalidation of dismissal, as well as from other possible claims made by the employee to the maximum extent allowed by law.
+From a legal perspective, this is the safest option as it protects the employer from the potential risk of invalidation of dismissal and other possible claims made by the employee to the maximum extent allowed by law.
+In practice, the employer offers the option of a separation agreement before unilateral action, and after an agreement on its terms is reached between the parties, it is signed either with immediate or future effect.
 Such agreements will, in practice, involve the payment of an increased amount of severance indemnity in consideration of a waiver of the employees’ rights against the employer.
-The law does not set out any specific procedure for the conclusion of such agreements and does not require the coverage of the employee’s legal costs by the employer (as is the case in other jurisdictions).
-In practice, the option of a separation agreement is offered by the employer prior to unilateral action and after an agreement on its terms is reached between the parties it is signed either with immediate or future effect.
+The law does not set out any specific procedure for the conclusion of such agreements and does not require the employer’s coverage of the employee’s legal costs (as is the case in other jurisdictions).

-In addition to the formal requirements for a contract termination to be valid, case law has formed a significant level of protection against dismissals despite the legislative choice of not setting substantial restrictions in contract termination, as for example when termination is a result of the employer’s dislike for the employee.
+In addition to the formal requirements for contract termination to be valid, case law has formed a significant level of protection against dismissals despite the legislative choice of not setting substantial restrictions in contract termination, for example, when termination is a result of the employer’s dislike for the employee.

 Dismissals are prohibited during an employee’s annual holiday.
 In addition, special protection is afforded to: